 Certain corners of the Internet, for example, frequently assume that literary property should be available without compensation to its creators.
-The recent decision by the Second District Court of Appeals in New York rejecting the Guild’s appeal and permitting Google to scan books without seeking copyright permission is further proof.
-That’s why we’re asking the Supreme Court to overturn the ruling.
+The decision by the Second District Court of Appeals in New York rejecting the Guild’s appeal and permitting Google to scan books without seeking copyright permission is an example of the obstacles we face.

 Your gift to the Authors Guild Foundation will support our advocacy for authors and our efforts to maintain a sustainable publishing ecosystem at a time when authors’ rights, copyrights, free expression, and creative content are being challenged on many fronts.

 Please pitch in what you can, and we’ll put it to good use.
 We appreciate your much needed support.